opsmatic/opsmatic-cookbook/README.md

 ----------
 #### opsmatic::handler

-`node[:opsmatic][:integration_token]` - You must configure this attribute with your integration token.
+* `node[:opsmatic][:integration_token]` - You must configure this attribute with your integration token.
 You can find your integration token on the account settings page in your Opsmatic account.
+* `node[:opsmatic][:ssl_peer_verify]` - Enables/Disable OpenSSL peer verification.
+Defaults to false (no peer verificaiton) until we can work out a consistent and reliable way to make this work for everyone.

 Usage
 -----